SESYNC-ci/basic-git-lesson/_slides/rstudio.md

 ~~~
 {:.input}

 Your result will depend on whether you installed these packages already.
-We can let the script decide what to do with this information:
+We can let the script decide what to do with this information.

 <!--split-->